Secure email and secure file transfer user guide

 Having successfully logged in to the SSLPost Web Application the next step is to send a secure email from within the web Interface.
 You can use the quicklink on the screen or select from the main menu on the left hand side.
 This choice can be found via the send encrypted email option under the My Secure Email.

-You are able to send documents as attachments or as an embedded link.
-We highly recommend you choose embedded link as it is a far more flexible method by which to send documents and files and avoids any browser restrictions that may be set on the recipient’s email client.
+You are able to send documents as an embedded link.
+This avoids any browser size restrictions that may be set on the recipient’s email client.

 The secure email then operates very similarly to a standard webmail facility.